LET'S GET UTAH

 02 CONNEXT CUSTOMER NOTIFICATION

-Our Customer Notification team will come around at this time.
-The team will knock on every door and answer questions residents may have.
-Residents who are not home or where the door is not answered will receive notification via a door hanger that includes information on the current step in the construction process as well as contact information should residents wish to communicate directly.
+Awareness is key throughout the entire Connext Northern Utah Fiber Project.
+Prior to the start of construction, our Customer Notification team will visit each residence to share detailed information about processes of the upcoming fiber project and answer questions residents may have.
+Residents who are not home or who are unable answer the door at that time will receive notification via door hanger that includes information on the current step in the construction process as well as contact information should residents wish to communicate directly.
 The contact information includes our website, email, and general phone number.

 03 CONSTRUCTION BEGINS FOR UNDERGROUND WORK

-As fiber construction begins in the easement on either side of the sidewalk, large equipment may be seen parked around the neighborhood.
-Directional drills can be found on corners as well as trucks with spools of conduit and, later, fiber.
-Some smaller holes will also be seen on or around property areas as conduit lines are installed underground.
-These holes are made to ensure the safety of crews and residents by visually confirming the location of utilities, ensure the drill is in the proper place, and check for any unknown obstacles.
-Conduit is run through the path the directional drill has made.
+As fiber construction begins, fiber installation specific equipment will be seen parked around the neighborhood.
+Directional drills will be placed on corners as well as trucks, trailers, spools of conduit, and later fiber spools.
+Some smaller holes will also be seen on or around properties as conduit lines are installed underground.
+These holes are made to ensure the safety of crews and residents by visually confirming the location of utilities, ensuring the drill bit is in the proper place, and to check for any unknown obstacles.
+Conduit is placed through the path the directional drill has made and will surface each location a vault is planned to be placed.

 In areas where the fiber is installed on utility poles, bucket trucks will be seen.